Drip irrigation

 Drip irrigation or trickle irrigation is a type of micro-irrigation system that has the potential to save water and nutrients by allowing water to drip slowly to the roots of plants, either from above the soil surface or buried below the surface.
 The goal is to place water directly into the root zone and minimize evaporation.
 Drip irrigation systems distribute water through a network of valves, pipes, tubing, and emitters.
 Depending on how well designed, installed, maintained, and operated it is, a drip irrigation system can be more efficient than other types of irrigation systems, such as surface irrigation or sprinkler irrigation.

+As of 2023, 3% of the world's farmers use drip irrigation.

 History

 Ancient China

 Primitive drip irrigation has been used since ancient times.
 Fan Shengzhi shu, written in China during the first century BCE, describes the use of buried, unglazed clay pots filled with water, sometimes referred to as Ollas, as a means of irrigation.

 Modern development

-Germany: subsurface pipe
+Subsurface pipe

 Modern drip irrigation began its development in Germany in 1860 when researchers began experimenting with subsurface irrigation using clay pipe to create combination irrigation and drainage systems.